harikas14/Pages/docs/SMugVault-UserGuide.md

-# SMugVault User Guide 📖
+# SMugAegis User Guide 📖

-**Complete Guide to Using SMugVault - The Ultimate SmugMug Photo Downloader for Mac**
+**Complete Guide to Using SMugAegis - The Ultimate SmugMug Photo Downloader for Mac**

-Welcome to SMugVault!
+Welcome to SMugAegis!
 This comprehensive guide will help you get the most out of your SmugMug photo downloading experience on Mac.

 ## 📋 Table of Contents